 The hole for back cameras on the case surprisingly does not affect 3D image, nor video, nor photos on our tests, in part thanks to remain at lower corner.

 Mopic’s specific App uses eye tracking to adjust image, and the Snap3D case with lenticular technology shows us the image without need of glasses.

-We start with a configuration setup that will allow us to calibrate the screen, and we come across an improvable point.
-The second calibration step shows us a target that it is not clear how it should be adjusted for an optimal result.
-However, it is possible to repeat the setup if we see that the image could be better.
+We start with a configuration setup that will allow us to calibrate the screen, if needed it is possible to repeat the setup if we see that the image could be better.

 If you are one of those who like to take selfies, the front camera of the iPhone will become your best ally, because it gets to make good self-portraits in 3D.
 As expected being so close together is not able to get a great depth when photographing distant objects, but being a front camera this is no problem, and the depth of the shots already allows us to enjoy a lot of 3D selfies.
 The layout of the front and rear iPhone cameras are ideal: portrait in selfie mode and panoramic with the rear cameras.
 But with the rear cameras so close together we will hardly get images with good depth if we don’t get too close to what we want to capture.
 However, we can take manual 3D photos and Apps such as 3DSteroid Pro we can overcome that limitation and make use of 3D photos with the excellent cameras of the Samsung Galaxy.